Mont Albert

 The labour market in Mont Albert shows considerable strength compared to most other Australian regions

 Conversely, construction shows lower representation at 5.4% compared to the regional average of 9.7%.
-The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 2.9% and labour force increased by 2.6%, reducing the unemployment rate by 0.3 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a rise in unemployment rate by 0.3 percentage points.
-State-level data to 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, adding 41950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 indicate a projected expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mont Albert's employment mix suggests local employment should increase by 7.4% over five years and 15.0% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+Employment opportunities locally appear limited as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 2.9% while labour force grew by 2.7%, causing the unemployment rate to fall by 0.2 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Mont Albert.
+These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Mont Albert's employment mix suggests local employment should increase by 7.4% over five years and 15.0% over ten years.

 Frequently Asked Questions - Employment